How to Increase Sperm Count, Motility, Morphology And Overall Male Fertility

-Pro tip: Sperm takes anywhere from 40-80 ish days to develop from start to finish , so it is ideal if changes are made 40-90 days prior to semen (re)assessment or attempting to conceive or with fertility treatments like IUI or IVF.
-After 90 days, you could see improvements in morphology, count, and other measures of improved male fertility.
+Pro tip: Sperm takes anywhere from 40-80 ish days to develop from start to finish , so it is ideal if changes are made a minimum 40-90 days prior to semen (re)assessment or attempting to conceive or with fertility treatments like IUI or IVF.

 Assessing Male Fertility

 Before we get started on how to increase male fertility, let’s do a quick refresher on how sperm are analyzed and how you would know you need to increase your sperm count, motility, or the likes.
 It tall starts with the semen analysis (well perhaps first is realizing that your having trouble getting pregnant).
 The semen analysis is the go-to and gold standard for assessing sperm count, motility, and fertility.
 A semen analysis will help a doctor determine the viability of a man’s sperm.
 It will also check if low sperm count or sperm dysfunction are causing infertility.
 A semen analysis is a very simple male fertility test that collects a number of key data points, but focuses on three main attributes of sperm:

 - Sperm Count – the concentration of sperm per mL of semen

 - Sperm Motility – how well sperm move with forward progression

 - Sperm Morphology – the shape and appearance of sperm